IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

 # EXPERIMENTS

-All experiments are defined by these fields:
+All experiments types include these fields:

-__EXPERIMENT_TYPE__ - The assay target (e.g. ‘DNA Methylation’, ‘mRNA-Seq’, ‘smRNA-Seq’, 'Histone H3K4me1')
+__EXPERIMENT_TYPE__ - The assay target (e.g. ‘DNA Methylation’, ‘mRNA-Seq’, ‘smRNA-Seq’, 'Histone H3K4me1').

 __EXPERIMENT_ONTOLOGY_URI__ - (Ontology: OBI) links to experiment ontology information.

 __LIBRARY_STRATEGY__ - (Controlled Vocabulary) The assay used.
-These are defined within the SRA metadata specifications with a controlled vocabulary (e.g. ‘Bisulfite-Seq’, ‘RNA-Seq’, ‘ChIP-Seq’) For a complete list, see [https://www.ebi.ac.uk/ena/submit/reads-library-strategy](https://www.ebi.ac.uk/ena/submit/reads-library-strategy)
+These are defined within the SRA metadata specifications with a controlled vocabulary (e.g. ‘Bisulfite-Seq’, ‘RNA-Seq’, ‘ChIP-Seq’).
+For a complete list, see [https://www.ebi.ac.uk/ena/submit/reads-library-strategy](https://www.ebi.ac.uk/ena/submit/reads-library-strategy).

 __MOLECULE__ - (Controlled Vocabulary) The type of molecule that was extracted from the biological material.
 Include one of the following: total RNA, polyA RNA, cytoplasmic RNA, nuclear RNA, genomic DNA, protein, or other.

-__MOLECULE_ONTOLOGY_URI__ - (Ontology: SO) links to molecule ontology information
+__MOLECULE_ONTOLOGY_URI__ - (Ontology: SO) links to molecule ontology information.

 ## Chromatin Accessibility